 The Officers of the Barony of Wealdsmere are comprised of the hard working local volunteers from within the SCA that dedicate their time to making sure our Barony runs smoothly.
 Deputies manage tasks that have been delegated to them by their officer.
 This work not only helps the officers focus on other duties, it also prepares these volunteers for future service on the Baronial Council.
 Please remember as an organization run entirely by volunteers response times may be slower than the average business.

-To become an officer of the Barony, candidates must be active members of the SCA (with a membership number) and submit a written letter of intent and a résumé to the Barony's Chronicler to be included in the monthly Wealdsmere Watch.
-After that, it is left to a vote of the current officers at the following council meeting.
+To become an officer of the Barony, candidates must be active members of the SCA (with a membership number) and submit a written letter of intent and a brief SCA experience résumé to the Seneschal with a cc to the Baron and Baroness.
+After that, it is left to a poll of the current officers at the following council meeting.
 If accepted, a Baronial Officer must be able to attend the Baronial Council meetings every second (2nd) Tuesday of each month.
 Baronial offices are two year terms with an option to renew.

 Arts and Sciences

 The Arts and Sciences are all the crafts, skills, and technologies practiced in the time period and cultures that the SCA covers.
 If you do not know what you might be interested in, take some time just to observe others and to ask questions.
 Perhaps you have a skill in the modern world or an interest that can be "translated" into the medieval world.

 A deputy to the Chatelaine.
 No newcomer need feel awkward or naked at an event because they don't have any period garb to wear.
 Wealdsmere maintains a collection of loaner costumes and gear which is available to assist newcomers to blend in and feel comfortable within the group.
 Donations are greatly appreciated to aid in the maintenance and cleaning of the garb.